 Hutchinson’s storytelling of eight landmark cases provides for an interesting and thought provoking read.
-Bring this book up in a training contract application and you will be sure to turn a few heads, praising your academic curiosity and interest in the common law.
+Bring this book up in a training contract application or law seminar and you will be sure to turn a few heads.

 5. The Secret Barrister: Stories of the Law and How It’s Broken – The Secret Barrister

-Aspiring solicitor and barristers alike will benefit from reading this one.
-The Secret Barrister’s insight into our underfunded criminal justice system are both hugely entertaining, and also terribly shocking.
+Aspiring solicitors and barristers alike will benefit from reading this one.
+The Secret Barrister’s insight into our underfunded criminal justice system is both hugely entertaining, and shocking.